 - Co-present with faculty at professional conferences.
 Every year, ORSP helps subsidize travel (up to $700) across (and out of) the country for numerous students.
 Visit the Student Travel page for more information.

 - Present on-campus at CERCA

-- Over 700 students present their results of their research at CERCA on campus every spring.
+- Around 600 students present the results of their research at CERCA on campus every spring.

 - Present on-campus at department events such as: